Intuity/forastero/docs/logging.md

  * `tb.io.<X>` - used for messages emitted from a particular I/O wrapper class
    (when extending from [BaseIO](./classes/io.md));
  * `tb.testcase.<X>` - used for messages emitted from a particular testcase;
+ * `tb.arbiter` - used for messages emitted from the sequencing arbiter;
  * `tb.sequence.<X>` - used for messages emitted from a specific sequence.

 These logging contexts are created using the `fork_log` method of